hvpham-yorku/AirTime/Doc/Sprint2/Daily Stand-ups.md

 November 27th - Sprint 2 Standup 1
 -
 What did you work on since the last standup?

+Task IDs:  **AIR-9** (Any user should be able to search for a specific departing city.
+An error message will be displayed to the user if the departing city is not in our databases) and **AIR-10** (Any user should be able to search for a specific destination.
+An error message will be displayed to the user if the destination city is not in our databases)
 - AdminDashBoardPage and CustomerDashBoardPage:
   - Adjusted flightButtonPanel to use vertical BoxLayout and added vertical spacing for buttons.
   - Positioned flightButtonPanel on the left for better UI organization.